vikramsg/vikramsg.github.io/_pages/cv.md

 PhD in Mechanical Engineering<br/>
 *Oct 2015 – Jul 2019*

 I worked on the Discontinuous Galerkin (DG) method, an arbitrary high-order, unstructured method for the solving the compressible Navier Stokes (CNS) equation.
-High order methods sufferer from aliasing instabilities which leads to robustness issues.
+High order methods suffer from aliasing instabilities which leads to robustness issues.
 I showed that we can solve this issue if we used split forms.
 In addition, split forms work well with wall modeling to enable high Reynolds' number flows.

 ### IIT Kanpur
 BTech-MTech in Aerospace Engineering<br/>